About Community Change and Community Change Action:

-- Significant experience in policy and legislative research, which may include experience as a policy analyst on Capitol Hill, academic research or community organizing around issues of importance to low-income communities and immigrants.
+- A minimum of five years of experience in policy and legislative advocacy, which may include experience as a policy analyst on Capitol Hill, academic research or community organizing around issues of importance to low-income communities and immigrants.

 - Experience working with community organizing groups, unions, or other base-building groups and their constituencies on policy campaigns, specifically related to communicating complex policies to grassroots constituencies and assisting grassroots organizations in developing effective issue campaigns.